Qiskit/qiskit-ibmq-provider/README.md

 ### Configure your IBMQ credentials

-> **Note**: since `IBMQProvider` version `0.2.0`, the package supports
-> connecting to [the new IBM Q Experience], which includes a number of new
-> features.
-Please note that support is still experimental, and some
-> functionality might be subject to change or experience technical issues.

-1. Create an [IBM Q account] if you haven't already done so.
+1. Create an IBM Q account or log in to your existing account by visiting the [IBM Q Experience login page].

-2. Get an API token from the IBM Q website under
+2. Copy (and/or optionally regenerate) your API token from your [IBM Q Experience account page].
    _My Account > Advanced > API Token_.

 3. Take your token from step 2, here called `MY_API_TOKEN`, and run: